craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: The Old Man (TL-O uncontained, assumed deceased) Last Known Keeper: Kakurak & Marcus

-	Entry Description: GME-002 is stored on a hanging rack within Vault 3's Freeform sector.
+	Entry Description: GME-002 is stored on a hanging rack within Vault 3's Cold Storage sector.

 	GME-002 is a small white-dragonhide cloak with a sapphire clasp.
 In addition to its material proporties, GME-002 provides its user with a personal atmosphere that proportionaly increases in temperature as the external atmostphere decreases in temperature.
 This results in the user experiencing a mild warmth even in externally freezing temperatures.
 ```